Aarleks/zettel.vim/README.md

 [https://vimways.org/2019/personal-notetaking-in-vim/](https://vimways.org/2019/personal-notetaking-in-vim/) - Another vanilla Vim Zettelkasten, this time rolled into a plugin of sorts

-Sam Wallage's [Vimwayt post](https://vimways.org/2019/personal-notetaking-in-vim/) on Zettelkasten has a bunch of useful little functions and scripts.
+Sam Wallage's [Vimways post](https://vimways.org/2019/personal-notetaking-in-vim/) on Zettelkasten has a bunch of useful little functions and scripts.

 ```
 TODO - note history system (jumplist)